Executive Order 11905: Background

-Intelligence innovations
+Intelligence reforms

 EO 11905 made four major changes to the intelligence community but would not bring overwhelming, effective reform.
 First, the EO created a new National Security Committee on Foreign Intelligence, to be chaired by the Director of Central Intelligence.
 Second, the EO replaced the 40 Committee, which was responsible for oversight of covert activities, with the Operations Advisory Group.
 The Operations Advisory Group would have similar responsibilities and be composed of senior White House, CIA, State Department and Department of Defense representatives.
 Third, the EO created a part-time Intelligence Oversight Board which was initially chaired by the former ambassador Robert Daniel Murphy.
 The chair of the Intelligence Oversight Board was to report illegal activity to the Attorney General and improprieties to the President.

+Assassination ban

-Lastly, the EO offered the United States' first ban on assassination (political): "No employee of the United States Government shall engage in, or conspire to engage in, political assassination."
-This ban on assassination would be superseded and strengthened with Executive Order 12036.
+The order instituted a ban on assassination: "No employee of the United States Government shall engage in, or conspire to engage in, political assassination."
+This provision would be superseded and strengthened with Executive Order 12036.